5hraddha/around-the-us-vanilla-js/README.md

 # Project: Around The U.S.
 ## About the Project
 **Around the U.S.** is a responsive website where a user can have a collection of the pictures of his journey around the US.
+The webpage interacts with the API endpoints using REST API calls.
 As of now, the functionalities available on the webpage are:
-1. When the page loads, there are six cards intially.
+1. When the page loads, all the existing image cards from the server loads.
+2. When the page loads, the current user's name and about info are loaded from the server.
-2. User can edit and save his profile details.
-The updated data will be reflected in the webpage but will be lost while page reload.
+3. User can edit and save his profile details to the server.
+4. User can update his avatar by uploading a new image to the server.
+5. User can like or unlike the images.
+The status is stored on the server.
-3. User can like the images.
-As of now, the likes will not persist on page reload.
+6. User can view the number of likes on an image card.
-4. User can add a new card with the title and the link for image.
-As of now, the newly added card will not persist on page reload.
+7. User can add a new card with the title and the link for the image.
+The new card is stored on the server.
-5. User can delete any card if he wishes to.
+8. User can delete the image cards that he has added, if he wishes to.
+The card would be deleted from the server too.
-6. User can also have a closer look of the images by clicking on them.
+9. User can also have a closer look of the images by clicking on them.
-7. Live input validation on all the forms.
+10. Live input validation on all the forms.
-8. Users can close the popup by clicking on the overlay, i.e. anywhere outside the popup's borders.
+11. Users can close the popup by clicking on the overlay, i.e. anywhere outside the popup's borders.
-9. Users can close the popup by pressing the Esc key.
+12. Users can close the popup by pressing the Esc key.

 ## Technologies and Standards Used
 **The technologies that have been used are:**